ashmind/SharpLab/README.md

 ### Decompilation/Disassembly

-There are currently four targets for decompilation/disassembly:
+There are currently three targets for decompilation/disassembly:

 1. C#
 2. IL